-- Registered Institutes
+- Registered institutes (ústav), and

-- Social Co-operatives
+- Social co-operatives (sociální družstvo).

-These legal entities (with exception of the social co-operative) are considered publicly beneficial taxpayers or not-for-profit organizations (NPOs) if their statutory (main) activity is not entrepreneurial (systematically pursuing profit making), as stated in their incorporation documents, statute, bylaws, or according to the decision of a public authority (Income Tax Law Art.
-17a) The social co-operative was introduced by the new Civil Code of the Czech Republic in January 2014.
-It is not necessarily included in the class of NPOs, but will be discussed in this Note because it is a new type of organization that may be a useful tool for social enterprise.
+The above legal entities (with exception of the social co-operative) are considered publicly beneficial taxpayers or not-for-profit organizations (NPOs) if their primary activity is not entrepreneurial (systematically pursuing profit making), as stated in their incorporation documents, statute, bylaws, or according to the decision of a public authority (Income Tax Law Article 17a(1)).
+The social co-operative, introduced by the new Civil Code in January 2014, is not necessarily included in the class of NPOs, but it will be discussed in this Note because it is a new type of organization that may be a useful tool for social enterprise.

-Other not-for-profit legal forms, which are outside the focus of this Note, include: religious organizations, political parties, political movements, interest associations of juridical persons, trade unions, and professional chambers, as well as specialized legal forms such as public educational juridical persons, public research institutions, and public universities.
+Other not-for-profit legal forms which are outside the focus of this Note, include: religious organizations, political parties, political movements, interest associations of juridical persons, trade unions, and professional chambers, as well as specialized legal forms such as public educational juridical persons, public research institutions, and public universities.

 Economic activities and statutory activities that generate a surplus of revenue over related expenses are taxed at a reduced rate, up to a certain limit.
 Foundations considered as NPOs are exempt from tax on income generated from their registered endowments if this income is used exclusively for the purpose for which the foundation has been established, and if the use of such income is not used in violation of the Income Tax Law.

-- Constitution of the Czech Republic and the Constitutional List of Freedoms and Rights ("Constitutional Act"), Act No. 2/1993 Sb., as most recently amended by Constitutional Act No. 71/2012 Sb.
+- The Constitutional List of Freedoms and Rights ("Constitutional Act"), Act No. 2/1993, as amended by Act No. 162/1998

-- Civil Code, Act No. 89/2012 Sb. (entered into force on January 1, 2014) as amended by Act No.460/2016
+- Civil Code, Act No. 89/2012 (entered into force on January 1, 2014) as amended by Act No.460/2016

-- Act on Business and Cooperates (Law on Commercial Corporations), No. 90/2012 Sb. (entered into force on January 1, 2014), as amended by Act No.458/2016
+- Law on Commercial Corporations.
+Act on Business and Cooperates No. 90/2012 (entered into force on January 1, 2014), as amended by Act No.458/2016

-- Act on Public Benefit Corporations ("Law on PBCs"), No. 248/1995 Sb., as most recently amended by Act No. 231/2010 Sb.
+- Act on Public Benefit Corporations ("Law on PBCs"), No. 248/1995, as amended by Act No. 231/2010

-- Act on Public Collections ("Public Collections Law"), No. 117/2001 Sb., as most recently amended by Act No. 142/2012, Act No. 303/2013, Act 340/2013, Act No. 344/2013, and Act No. 375/2015
+- Act on Public Collections ("Public Collections Law"), No. 117/2001, as amended by Act No. 142/2012, Act No. 303/2013, Act 340/2013, Act No. 344/2013, and Act No. 375/2015

-- Act on Basic Register of Juridical Persons, Self-Employed Natural Persons and Public Authorities ("Law on Basic Register of Persons"), No. 111/2009 Sb., as most recently amended by Act No. 303/2013; Act No. 312/2013; Act No. 192/2016; and Acts No. 298/2016, 456/2016 and 480/2016
+- Act on Basic Register of Juridical Persons, Self-Employed Natural Persons and Public Authorities ("Law on Basic Registers"), No. 111/2009, as amended by Act No. 303/2013; Act No. 312/2013; Act No. 192/2016; and Acts No. 298/2016, 456/2016 and 480/2016

-- Act on Income Tax ("Income Tax Law"), No. 586/1992 Sb., as amended by Act on Changes of Tax Laws, No. 344/2013 Sb., Part I (entered into force on January 1, 2014), as recently amended by Act No. 247/2014, Act No. 267/2014, Act No. 105/2016, Act No. 125/2016, Act No. 47/2016, Act No. 113/2016, Act No. 321/2016, Act No.377/2016, and Act No. 188/2016
+- Act on Income Tax ("Income Tax Law"), No. 586/1992, as amended by Act on Changes of Tax Laws, No. 344/2013 (Part 1) (entered into force on January 1, 2014), as recently amended by Act No. 247/2014, Act No. 267/2014, Act No. 105/2016, Act No. 125/2016, Act No. 47/2016, Act No. 113/2016, Act No. 321/2016, Act No.377/2016, and Act No. 188/2016

-- Act on Real Estate Tax, No. 338/1992 Sb., as amended by Act on Changes in Tax Laws, No. 344/2013 Sb., Part I (entered into force on January 1, 2014), Acts No. 23/2015, 84/2015, and 23/2015
+- Act on Real Estate Tax, No. 338/1992, as amended by Act on Changes in Tax Laws, No. 344/2013 (Part 1) (entered into force on January 1, 2014), Acts No. 23/2015, 84/2015, and 23/2015

-- Act on Value Added Tax (VAT), No. 235/2004, as amended by Act on Changes of Tax Laws, No. 344/2013, Act No. 196/2014, Act No. 262/2014, Act No. 360/2014, Act No. 113/2016, Act No. 33/2017, and Act No. 40/2017
+- Act on Value Added Tax ("VAT Law"), No. 235/2004, as amended by Act on Changes of Tax Laws, No. 344/2013, Act No. 196/2014, Act No. 262/2014, Act No. 360/2014, Act No. 113/2016, Act No. 33/2017, and Act No. 40/2017

-- Act on Maternal, Basic, High, Higher Professional, and other University Level Education ("Law on Schools"), No. 561/2004, as most recently amended by Act 64/2014, Act No. 82/2015, Act No. 230/2016, and No. 178/2016
+- Act on Maternal, Basic, High, Higher Professional, and other Education ("Law on Schools"), No. 561/2004, as amended by Act 64/2014, Act No. 82/2015, Act No. 230/2016, and No. 178/2016

 - Act on Criminal Responsibility of Juridical Persons ("Law on Criminal Responsibility of Juridical Persons"), No. 418/2011, as recently amended by Act No. 141/2014, Act.
 No 86/2015, Act No. 375/2015, Act No. 183/2016, and Act No. 455/2016

 - Act on Public Registers of Juridical and Natural Persons ("Law on Public Registers"), No. 304/2013 (entered into force on January 1, 2014) as amended by Act No. 87/2015, Act No. 298/2016, and Act No. 192/2016

 As in most civil law countries in Europe, the principal legal forms of not-for-profit organizations (NPOs) in the Czech Republic are associations and foundations.
 The Czech Republic has several additional forms, including funds, registered institutes, social co-operatives, and public benefit corporations (PBCs).